vhuynen/ESP32-CAM-Mailbox-Notifier/README.md

 It's the reason why I choose to use the [deep sleep mode](https://lastminuteengineers.com/esp32-sleep-modes-power-consumption/) between two interrupts.
 Theoretically, the µc alone consumes 10 µA in deep sleep mode, in my case the ESP32-CAM consumes **3,7 mA** in real measure in deep sleep mode.

 When the system is woken up and do all tasks I have recorded a spike of 300 mA without the flash (Indeed, I can't change the scale of my ammeter while the flash is on) .
-Thus, with a battery 18650-30Q with a capacity of **3000 mAh** the system can be sufficent for **one month**.
+Thus, with a battery 18650-30Q with a capacity of **3000 mAh** the system can be self-sufficient for **one month**.

 <u>Hypothesis</u> :